Greece to hold new election, jolts euro markets

 The turmoil in Athens sent shock waves around other troubled members of the 17-nation European single currency area.
 The euro slipped below $1.28, world stocks slid and Spanish and Italian bond yields rose above the danger level of 6 percent as investors scurried for shelter in safe haven German Bunds.

-The tremors from Greece, compounding worries about Spain’s debt-laden banking system, ended any honeymoon for new French President Francois Hollande, thrusting the growing risks to the euro zone to the top of the agenda for his first ever meeting with German Chancellor Angela Merkel in Berlin the same evening.
+The tremors from Greece, compounding worries about Spain’s debt-laden banking system, ended any honeymoon for new French President Francois Hollande, thrusting the growing risks to the euro zone to the top of the agenda for his first meeting with German Chancellor Angela Merkel hours after he took office.

-The leaders of the Franco-German alliance that sits at the heart of the single currency project said after their talks that both wanted Greece to remain in the euro zone and were ready to work to promote ideas for economic growth that could help achieve that - though differences remain over what can be done.

-After a meeting at which both stressed a commitment to the political ideal of the euro, despite coming from opposing sides of Europe’s left-right party divide, Hollande told a news conference: “I hope that we can say to the Greeks that Europe is ready to add measures to help growth and support economic activity so that there is a return to growth in Greece.”

-“On growth, the method that we agreed is putting all ideas and all proposals on the table and seeing what legal means exist to put them into effect,” added the French leader, who landed in Berlin late after lightning struck his presidential jet.

-Earlier, in his inaugural address, the Socialist president called for a European pact to revive growth and temper the conservative Merkel’s preference for Europe-wide austerity, seeking to change the direction of euro zone economic policy.
+In his inaugural address, the Socialist president called for a European pact to revive growth and temper German-driven austerity measures, seeking to change the direction of euro zone economic policy.

 “I will propose to our partners a pact that will tie the necessary reduction of our public debt to the indispensable stimulation of our economies,” Hollande declared, saying Europe needed “projects, solidarity and growth”.